dkosmari/System-Font-Replacer/README.md

 Some Wii U software make use of the system font's Private Use Area (PUA) block (from `U+E000` to `U+E099`), to show symbols for gamepad buttons, sticks, etc. If the replacement font doesn't have the correct symbols in that block, the text might be rendered incorrectly.
+To get correct text rendering you have to edit your custom font, to add the correct symbols to that block.

-To get correct text rendering you have to edit your custom font, to add the correct symbols to that area.
-In this repository you can find a Python script, [`merge-fonts.py`](merge-fonts.py), that uses [FontForge](https://fontforge.org/) to do that automatically, copying the PUA block (and any other missing symbol) from the original system font into your custom font.
+In this repository you can find a Python script, [`merge-fonts.py`](merge-fonts.py), that uses the [FontForge](https://fontforge.org/) program to do that automatically, copying the PUA block (and any other missing symbol) from the original system font into your custom font.

 1. Start by getting a copy of the original system fonts on your Wii U, from `/storage_mlc/sys/title/0005001b/10042400/content` using [ftpiiu](https://github.com/wiiu-env/ftpiiu_plugin).

-2. Assuming the font you want to use on your Wii U is called `myfont.ttf`, and you want to use it as the "Standard" font (`CafeStd.ttf`), you can execute the script like this:
+2. Assuming the font you want to use on your Wii U is called `myfont.ttf`, and you want to use it as the "Std Font" font (replacing `CafeStd.ttf`), you can execute the script like this:

        ./merge-fonts.py  myfont.ttf  path/to/original/CafeStd.ttf  myfont+CafeStd.ttf